 Tree-ring research is the science of relating the growth patterns of trees to environmental, ecological and biological processes.

-My research uses Kahikatea, an endemic NZ wetland tree, to develop and understanding of the species ecological development and landscape processes in the Wairarapa Valley of New Zealand's North Island
+My research uses Kahikatea, an endemic NZ wetland tree, to develop an understanding of the species' ecological development and landscape processes in the Wairarapa Valley of New Zealand's North Island.

 I presented my annually cross-dated tree-ring chronology from Kahikatea trees from NZ's Wairarapa Valley at the NZ Plant Conservation Conference in 2013 and the 9th International Conference on Dendrochronology in 2014.

 Learning about how trees see the world provides perspective and an opportunity to reflect on what are social norms.
 If we value nature and learn about the needs of other species we can discover new opportunities for managing our water, natural and landscape capital.